lake-wg/edhoc/draft-ietf-lake-edhoc.md

 ## Method and Correlation

-The data item METHOD_CORR in message_1 (see {{asym-msg1-form}}), is an integer specifying the method and the correlation properties of the transport, which are described in this section.
+The data item METHOD in message_1 (see {{asym-msg1-form}}), is an integer specifying the method, which are described in this section.

+[ Correlation is described in this section purely for historical reasons to make the initial change towards C_x being outside the message easier to read as a diff. ]

 ### Method {#method}